526856661

 Protected Time

 To maintain a balanced curriculum, fellows have protected time for research and conferences.
-Over the course of the three-year program, fellows have 12 months of protected time to pursue research.
-Fellows also have protected time during the weekly MFM Division meeting every Thursday from 8: 15 AM to 12 PM.
+Over the course of the three-year program, fellows have 13 months of protected time to pursue research.
+Fellows also have protected time Wednesdays from 12-1PM for SMFM fellow lectures, and Thursdays from 8:15 AM to 12 PM for the weekly MFM Division meeting.

 Fellow Evaluations

-Fellows are evaluated quarterly by all faculty members.
-Evaluations are completed quartely as fellows rotate with multiple faculty members during each month and allows for a comprehensive performace review over a 3 month span.
-Fellows receive informal feeback from faculty during each rotation (typically on a weekly basis).
+Fellows are evaluated at the end of each rotation by the faculty member(s) most familiar with their performance.
+Fellows receive informal feedback from faculty during each rotation (typically on a weekly basis).
 Every six months, a summative evaluation is completed by the Program Director.
-The summative evaluation is completed using formal and informal faculty feedback, and feedback from the Clinical Compentecy Committee.
-Throughout the year, there are many informal meetings between the fellows and program leadership – our doors are always open.
+The summative evaluation is completed using formal and informal faculty feedback, along with feedback from the Clinical Competency Committee.
+Throughout the year, there are many informal meetings between the fellows and program leadership; our doors are always open.

 Training Sites

-MFM Fellows are engaged in clinical rotations at Thomas Jefferson University Hospital (TJUH) sites and Christiana Care Health System (CCHS), an affiliate site in Delaware.
-Christiana Hospital is located in Newark, Delaware, a 45-minute drive from TJUH.
-Fellows spend the majority of their time at TJUH, including inpatient, outpatient and most ultrasound rotations, gaining hands-on experience with a patient population of diverse backgrounds and medical conditions.
-To complement the academic setting of TJUH, CCHS provides fellows with clinical experience in a high-volume, private practice setting with a focus on obstetric ultrasound.
+MFM Fellows are engaged in clinical rotations at Thomas Jefferson University Hospital sites and Jefferson Einstein Montgomery Hospital.
+Jefferson Einstein Montgomery Hospital is located in East Norriton, a 45-minute drive from Thomas Jefferson University Hospital.
+Fellows spend the majority of their time at Thomas Jefferson University Hospital, including inpatient, outpatient, and most ultrasound rotations.
+Here, they are able to gain hands-on experience with a patient population of diverse backgrounds and medical conditions.
+To complement the academic setting of Thomas Jefferson University Hospital, Jefferson Einstein Montgomery Hospital provides fellows with hands-on obstetric ultrasound scanning experience in a high-volume setting.

 Thomas Jefferson University Hospital